Southwest Virginia’s e-Region Publications

 To view and download the VCEDA Agricultural Strategic Plan.

-The Virginia’s e-Region regional ‘e’ brochure gives an overview of Virginia’s e-Region and how it focuses on the strategic components of modern business – electronic information technology, energy, education and emerging technologies.
+The Southwest Virginia’s e-Region ‘e’ brochure gives an overview of Southwest Virginia’s e-Region and how it focuses on the strategic components of modern business – electronic information technology, energy, education and emerging technologies.
 To download:

 If you would like copies of these publications sent to you, please contact us by phone, 800.735.9999, email, or by mail, Virginia Coalfield Economic Development Authority, P.O.
 Box 1060, Lebanon, VA 24266.